-To celebrate the publication of Hold Still: A Portrait of Our Nation in 2020 we are delighted to share with you a series of telephone calls that The Duchess of Cambridge held with participants from the project.
+To celebrate the publication of Hold Still: A Portrait of Our Nation in 2020 we are delighted to share with you a series of telephone calls that the Princess of Wales held with participants from the project.

-The calls, which will be released gradually this spring, took place last autumn, and saw The Duchess speak to a number of the 100 finalists, who shared their experiences of life during the first COVID-19 lockdown in the UK by submitting an image to Hold Still.
+The calls saw the Princess of Wales speak to a number of the 100 finalists, who shared their experiences of life during the first COVID-19 lockdown in the UK by submitting an image to Hold Still.

-In this first film, The Duchess can be heard speaking to four-year-old Mila Sneddon and her mother, Lynda, from Falkirk, who submitted the image ‘Shielding Mila’.
+In this first film, the Princess can be heard speaking to four-year-old Mila Sneddon and her mother, Lynda, from Falkirk, who submitted the image ‘Shielding Mila’.
 They had to isolate from Mila’s father, Scott, and big sister, Jodi, to protect Mila who was receiving chemotherapy for acute lymphoblastic leukaemia.
 Further films will be released over the following weeks.

-Introducing 'Cancelled', the second of a series of telephone calls that The Duchess held with participants from the Hold Still project.
+Introducing 'Cancelled', the second of a series of telephone calls that the Princess held with participants from the Hold Still project.
 Taken by Niaz Maleknia from London, it features her daughter Romy and reminds us of the silent young heroes that make up the class of 2020.

-Introducing 'Forever Holding Hands', the third of a series of telephone calls that The Duchess of Cambridge held with participants from the Hold Still project.
+Introducing 'Forever Holding Hands', the third of a series of telephone calls that the Princess of Wales held with participants from the Hold Still project.
 Taken by Hayley Evans from West Sussex, this emotive portrait captures the photographer’s grandparents Pat and Ron Wood.
-The couple, who had been married for 71 years, were admitted a week apart to the covid ward at Worthing Hospital.
+The couple, who had been married for 71 years, were admitted a week apart to the Covid ward at Worthing Hospital.
 Shortly after this photograph was taken Pat passed away in her sleep, followed by Ron only 5 days later.
 Together, forever holding hands.

-Introducing 'Stockport Spider Men Bringing Smiles to Children in Lockdown', the fourth in a series of telephone calls that The Duchess of Cambridge held with participants from the Hold Still Project.
+Introducing 'Stockport Spider Men Bringing Smiles to Children in Lockdown', the fourth in a series of telephone calls that the Princess of Wales held with participants from the Hold Still Project.
 Started by friends Jason Baird and Andrew Baldock, the Stockport Spider Men took to the streets at the start of lockdown dressed as Spider Man to use their hour of daily exercise to keep children smiling.
 On top of visiting the community, Jason also set up a JustGiving page and in the four months of lockdown one raised over £60,000 for the real superheroes, our wonderful NHS.

-Introducing 'Sami', the sixth video in a series of telephone calls that The Duchess of Cambridge held with participants from the Hold Still Project.
+Introducing 'Sami', the sixth video in a series of telephone calls that the Princess of Wales held with participants from the Hold Still Project.

 'I love the way his apron flutters in the wind, cape-like, as if revealing for a moment the superhero within.' - Grey Hutton